Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Application to mouse embryonic snRNA-seq data

-We restricted our attention to the deep-layer and upper-layer neuronal subtypes, between embryonic day~14 (E14) and embryonic day~18.5 (E18.5), where the latter is the final embryonic stage before birth, and the former (day E14) is when the deep-layer neurons first appear.
-At each developmental time point, we sampled 1{,}501 neurons, using stratified sampling to preserve the cell-type composition.
+We restricted our attention to the deep-layer and upper-layer neuronal subtypes, between embryonic day~14 (E14) and embryonic day~18.75 (E18.75), where the latter is the final embryonic stage before birth, and the former is approximately when upper-layer neurons begin to be generated \citep{toma2014timing}, so that E14 is the earliest stage at which both subtypes are represented.
+At each of the 20 developmental time points, we sampled 2,000 neurons, using stratified sampling to preserve the cell-type composition, giving 40,000 neurons in total.
 Although the cell types had been previously assigned, we intentionally exclude this information from our modeling steps and treat the cell-type structure as latent.
-This allows us to use the true cell-type labels solely for validating how well the model recovers the underlying structure.
+The annotations are not direct observations of cell identity: they were obtained by clustering cells on their transcriptome-wide expression profiles and then assigning an identity to each cluster from combinations of marker genes \citep{qiu2024single}, and so carry their own error.
+Conditioning on them would import that error into the association analysis without accounting for it, so that estimated labels would be treated as known and the resulting uncertainty understated.
+Holding them out instead leaves them available as a separate characterization of the same cells, against which the fitted components are checked in Section~\ref{subsec:app_classification}.